ejmastnak/ejmastnak.com/content/tutorials/arch/copy-paste.md

 ## An X clipboard crash course {#x-clipboard-crash-course}

-(To help new users coming from Windows and macOS; feel free to skip.)
+(To help new users coming from Windows and macOS; [feel free to skip](#gui) if words like "CLIPBOARD" and "PRIMARY" are familiar to you.)

 **TLDR:** X has two clipboards, called `CLIPBOARD` and `PRIMARY`.
 Use `CLIPBOARD` for Windows/macOS-style copy and paste and `PRIMARY` for text selected by the mouse.
 **End TLDR.**